Skip to main content

 Yes, you can top-dress a lawn with a thin layer of screened topsoil—about 1/4 to 1/2 inch—and then work it in lightly to avoid smothering turf.
 For garden beds you can apply 2 to 3 inches of mulch over existing beds, but heavy weed pressure or invasive roots may require removing vegetation first.
 When in doubt, prep the area by pulling weeds and loosening soil to help mulch and topsoil settle properly.

-Need help with topsoil & mulch delivery in Dallas?
+Ready for topsoil & mulch in Dallas?